NTPC to float tender for buying farm stubble

-Power Minister R K Singh said today that state-run NTPC will float a tender to buy farm stubble at Rs 5,500 per tonne for power plants, a move that will check farmers from burning it -- a key source of pollution in the national capital region (NCR).
+Power Minister R K Singh said today that state-run NTPC will float a tender to buy farm stubble at Rs 5,500 per tonne for use as fuel at its power plants, a move that will check farmers from burning it -- a key source of pollution.

 He said this move will help farmers earn around Rs 11,000 per acre from the sale of stubble/straw pellets.